tlake/static-site/src/content/cv/_index.md

 - Added Tillerless Helm to Terraform configuration.
 - Added validation for binaries and dependencies.
 - Implemented "Terraform admin" setup to manage resources through an IAM role instead of AWS credentials directly.
+- Replaced local machine workflow with deployment to workspaces in Terraform Enterprise.

 #### Orca